TimerErTim/downlomatic/CONTRIBUTING.md

 First of all, thank you for contributing to this project.
 You will now be listed as a contributor and everyone can see, that thanks to you Downlomatic is what it is today.

-Contributors, who greatly impacted Downlomatic's development, have a very good chance to be mentioned under the [Credits section](README.md#credits).
+Contributors, who greatly impacted Downlomatic's development, will be mentioned under the [Credits section](README.md#credits).
 They are also able to become a Collaborator and thus manage this repository.

 ## Help